newrelic/open-source-tools/README.md

 # open-source-tools

-Open source templates and tools for New Relic projects.
+This repository contains common tools and templates for open sourcing projects under the New Relic org is GitHub.

+- [nerdpacks](https://github.com/newrelic/open-source-tools/tree/master/nerdpacks) - templates for the open sourcing Nerdpacks